-How do you think filming in 360 helped to capture the unique elements of the brand?
+How do you think filming in 360 helped capture the brand’s unique elements?

 Did any obstacles come up while making this video?
 If so, how did you work around them?

 The biggest thing we had to be mindful of throughout this shoot was the fact that we were filming in a store during regular business hours.
-When you’re filming in 360, you are essentially filming everyone, so we had to be sensitive of not only our surroundings, but also who we were shooting and when.
-Of course we are able to edit people out in post-production, but we still wanted to do our best not to disturb the operations of the store.
+When you’re filming in 360, you are essentially filming everyone, so we had to be sensitive to our surroundings, who we were shooting, and when.
+Of course, we can edit people out in post-production, but we still wanted to do our best not to disturb the store’s operations.

 We love collaborating with smart, creative people who want to tell a story with video.
 The best part about this project by far was partnering with the creative geniuses at American Girl.
 They came to the table with their own vision, and we got to help figure out the logistics of how to make it all come together.
 It doesn’t get much better than that!

-If you’re interested in 360 video for your brand, we’d love to show you the ropes.
+If you’re interested in 360 videos for your brand, we’d love to show you the ropes.
 Here’s some more work we’ve done with 360 video production.
-Take a look and then give us a call when you’re ready to get started.
+Take a look, and then give us a call when you’re ready to get started.